 Located on the western edge of Flores Island, Fajã Grande is one of the most popular places to visit and stay on Flores.
 This is due to the density of natural wonders found on this part of the island.
 We noticed a few people hitchhiking around here and walking around most attractions.
 Whilst this is possible, Fajã Grande is located at the bottom of massive cliffs which can make it a challenge to get to some of the many viewpoints from the top.

 We hired a car for our time on Flores, allowing us the ultimate freedom to explore beyond Fajã Grande.
-We were based in Fajã Grande for our stay on the island, there a small town with cafés, restaurants, small supermarkets, unique places to stay, natural pools and spectacular waterfalls.
+We were based in Fajã Grande for our stay on the island, there is a small town with cafés, restaurants, small supermarkets, unique places to stay, natural pools and spectacular waterfalls.

 Cascata do Poço do Bacalhau